|

 Meek system of

-counting for quota-preferential
+counting for polls using

-(single transferable vote in multi-member
+transferable vote in multi-member electorates

 |